Excalibur-0613/Excalibur-0613.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Cellular Automata attractor and repellor system
-description: another without an image
+description: A simulation for a complex system with simple rules to move objects to a target region in 2D space
 img:
-importance: 3
+importance: 4
-category: fun
+category:
 ---

 Every project has a beautiful feature showcase page.